singhavanjot/Let-sClone/DEPLOYMENT.md

-# 🚀 Deployment Guide - Remote Desktop Clone
+# 🚀 Deployment Guide - Let'sClone

-This guide will help you deploy the Remote Desktop application using:
+This guide will help you deploy the Let'sClone application using:
 - **MongoDB Atlas** - Database
 - **Render** - Backend (Node.js + Socket.IO)
 - **Vercel** - Frontend (React)